"Congo blue" filters pass infrared light!

 Congo Blue on one layer of Primary Red, you form an opaque black filter

 Oh, so you're not impressed?
 Well, read on.

-And if I put the black sheets in a window, human eyes saw opaque black
+And if I put these black sheets in a window, human eyes saw opaque black

-through it, as if it was glass.
-The IR scopes thought the black window was
+right through it, as if it was glass.
+The IR scopes thought the black

-totally transparent.
+window was totally transparent.
 Other tricks were possible.
-I could hide lettering
+I could

 At one point I started wondering just how much IR light a human eye

 could see.
 After all, if the infrared light was EXTREMELY BRIGHT (such as

 the IR of a sunny day,) human eyes might still detect it.
 And remember,